Parasite – Faeces

 A permanent stained smear is used for the identification of trophozoites, occasionally cysts and to confirm species.
 It is prepared and read from the concentrate.
 Iron Hematoxylin stain is used to identify and confirm non-coccidial intestinal protozoa.

-Coccidian species such as Cryptosporidium and Cyclospora will not be identified using the iron hematoxylin stain.
-Oocysts of Cryptosporidium, Cystoisospora and Cyclospora are stained with a modified Auramine Rhodamine fluorescent stain and confirmed with a Safranin stain.
+Coccidian species such as Cryptosporidium and Cyclospora will not be identified using the Iron Hematoxylin stain.
+Oocysts of Cryptosporidium, Cystoisospora (syn.
+Isospora) and Cyclospora are stained with a modified Auramine Rhodamine fluorescent stain and confirmed with a Safranin stain.